inhahe/calc/README.md

 calc.bat must be modified by the user to correctly point to python.exe.
 It currently contains my own path to python.exe, but if python.exe is in your system path then I guess just changing the path to python.exe should work.

-Prints the result value with commas included for easy reading.
+Prints the result value with commas included for easy reading. calc.bak.py prints without the commas, if you're interested in that.